mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 }
 ```

-In all cases `bar` is an object has a type of `Bar`.
+In all the cases above, `bar` is an object
+that is assignable to the type `Bar`.
-In the cases that use `extends`,
+In the cases that use `extends` (bounded polymorphism),
 the type of `T` is the actual subclass of `Bar` being used.

+One example of when this distinction is useful
+is when a function must have a return type
+which matches that of one of its type parameters.

 If this seems confusing it is because it is!
 It is hard to come up with a good example where bounded polymorphism is needed.
 Typically the difference is not important and the non-generic form is used.
+TODO: You emailed Kyle and Paul about this.

 ## Structural Typing

 When determining object compatibility,
-TypeScript uses structuring typing, not nominal typing (by name).
+TypeScript uses structuring typing,
+not nominal typing (by name).
-This means compatibility is based on their properties, not the classes.
+This means compatibility is based on
+the properties in an object, not its class.

 In the example below, note that the `Cat` and `Dog` classes
 have the same properties.